odys-z/hello/docsphinx/lectures/lect01/intro.rst

        if x >= n:
            break

-..
-    Beginner may still feel confused about the source code, here is a more :ref:`detailed explanation <fibonacci-details>`_.
+For Beginner:

+According to some questions from beginners, if this is the first time of your reading a program, it may still feel confused about the source code.
+There are some knowledge you should know first.

+- Array Access

+- Function and Variable Scope

+- range() and loop control

 Task 2: Guess the number
 ________________________